 In the traditional sales cycle, an individual becomes an MQL when they move from the “awareness” phase to the “interest” stage.
 MQLs have taken the first step in letting you know that they may want to become a customer.
-They may be curious about your company and want to know more, but not ready to have a sales conversation yet.
+They may be curious about your company and want to know more but are not ready to have a sales conversation yet.

 In essence, an MQL is someone who gives you permission to market to and build a relationship with them.
 They’re receptive to hearing from you and may be attentive to your marketing offers or sales outreach.
 You should stay in touch with MQLs and aim to clarify their interests and where they are in the buying journey.

-4 common uses of marketing qualified leads
+4 common uses of a marketing qualified lead

 - Clarifying which prospects have some interest in your company

 - Segmenting interested leads for educational or nurturing campaigns

 - Targeting higher-potential leads with promotions or discounts to drive conversions

 5 examples of MQL actions

 What’s the tipping point when a general lead becomes an MQL?
 As mentioned before, an MQL has taken a step that lets you know they are interested in your company and what you have to offer.
 Here are five examples of actions that indicate you can identify a contact as an MQL.